-- Continued to monitor and promote the Kuwaitization plan for the Bank; - Successfully oversaw the launch and completion of Ajyal Graduate Development Program; - Supported the development of Middle Management Modular Program for Kuwaitis to build a leadership pipeline; - Recommended and approved executive compensation payouts; - Approved and executed the training plan for the Board of Directors; - Approved and executed the plan for Board Effectiveness Assessment; - Completed third party audit of Executive compensation; - Completed the selection and appointment of the new CEO;
+- Continued to monitor and promote the Kuwaitization plan for the Bank through Ajyal Graduate Development Program and Middle Management Modular Program to build a leadership pipeline - Led the bank restructuring for optimization review - Recommended and approved executive compensation payouts and submitted a recommendation in the respect to the Board for a resolution. - Completed third party audit of executive compensation - Approved and executed the plan for Board Effectiveness Assessment; - Submitted recommendations to the Board on the nomination of the Board members for the next 2018 2020 term. - Submitted recommendations to the Board in relation to salary increments and bonus payout for resolutions.

-No changes in the composition of the Committee and its scope of activity took place in 2016.
+No changes in the composition of the Committee and its scope of activity took place in 2017.